• Skip to primary navigation

 Step 2: Marinate the chicken with salt, turmeric, red chili powder, coriander powder, curd/yogurt, 2 teaspoon of the prepared ginger-garlic-green chili paste, and lemon juice. (image 2)

 collage of 4 images showing preparations for chicken changezi.
-It shoes making green chili-ginger-garlic paste, marinating chicken, whisking curd and making fresh tomato paste.
+It shows making green chili-ginger-garlic paste, marinating chicken, whisking curd and making fresh tomato paste.

 Step 3: Whisk the curd/yogurt well and keep it aside.
 It is important for this recipe that the curd or yogurt you use is well-whisked and at room temperature.